A standard essential patent ‘SEP’ is a patent that will be infringed if a product or service is compliant with a technical standard.

 So why should anybody else be concerned?

 We need to consider why mobile telecommunications players like to get SEPs.
-When I was in-house at BT and then Nokia, SEPs were considered the crown jewels of our patent portfolio.
+In-house, SEPs are often considered the crown jewels of a patent portfolio.
 The main reason being one of licensing.
-We would draw up a ‘claim chart’, with each element of a patent claim listed.
-We would then review the standard to identify parts of the standard that read on to each element of the claim.
-When we had identified every element of the claim as reading onto the standard, then we would categorise that as a SEP.
+‘Claim charts’, with each element of a patent claim listed are drawn up and the standard reviewed to identify parts of the standard that read on to each element of the claim.
+Once every element of the claim is identified as reading onto the standard, it can be categorised as a SEP.

 This means that licensing and subsequent royalties are easier: usually if you want someone to pay you for your patented technology, you’ve got to work out if their product or service infringes.
 That can be a very costly procedure usually involving tearing down, reverse engineering, or going through the discovery/disclosure process.
 Very time-consuming and financially costly.

 In a standards related scenario you don’t have to do any of that - if somebody says that their product or service is compliant with a standard, you don’t need to prove what they are doing.
 You say ‘you are compliant with the standard, we have a patent that covers that standard, you infringe, pay us on these FRAND terms’ - so it’s a very lucrative business model for people who have patents in these areas.

 So there’s the SEP strategy: carry out R&D, protect your R&D, be a member of the standard-setting organisation, influence the standard-setting organisation, get a standard essential patent, get licensing (cross licensing or one way licensing).